-- Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - Recruit additional senior level marketing and technical professionals in Lahore, London, and Adelaide offices to be able to support potential new customers from the North American and European markets. - Embark on a program of recruiting the best available talent in project and program management.

-- Expansion of the last two remaining floors in the LahoreTechnology Campus. - Increase Capex, to enhance Communications and Development Infrastructure. - Launch new business development initiatives for various products and services such as LeaseSoft in hyper growth economies such as China. - Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA. - Aggressive marketing strategy in local government and private sectors in Pakistan. - Ramping up the telecom sectors through its majority owned subsidiary NetSol Akhter and injecting needed capital.
+- Achieve CMM Level 4 Accreditation in 2004. - Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - Recruit additional senior level marketing and technical professionals in Lahore, London, and Adelaide offices to be able to support potential new customers from the North American and European markets. - Embark on a program of recruiting the best available talent in project and program management. - In June 2004, the Company relocated its entire staff in Lahore to three floors of its newly built, fully dedicated and wholly owned Technology Campus.
+The Company is in the process of expanding the last two remaining floors to add new personnel. - Increase Capex, to enhance Communications and Development Infrastructure. - Launch new business development initiatives for various products and services such as LeaseSoft in hyper growth economies such as China. - Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA. - Aggressive marketing strategy in local government and private sectors in Pakistan. - Ramping up the telecom sectors through its majority owned subsidiary NetSol Akhter and injecting needed capital.
 The telecom sector is one of the most untouched sectors in Pakistan.
 NetSol has seized this opportunity to aggressively market its products and services with its strong infrastructure, brand name and resources in this region. - Aggressive new business development activities in UK and European markets through organic growth, new alliances and mergers and acquisition.